Table of Contents:

 Recover from Injuries with Red Light Therapy

 Sports medicine pros use red light therapy to help athletes recover from injuries faster, with less pain and inflammation.
 Joovv is an official red light therapy provider of the National Academy of Sports Medicine, and some of the world’s best trainers are using Joovv to get a natural competitive edge.
+You can read more about red light therapy’s fitness and training benefits right here.

 Leading PGA trainer Dr. Troy Van Biezen recommends Joovv red light therapy to his pro golfers (like Jordan Spieth and Rickie Fowler) for strain, soreness, and inflammation.
 Dr. Ara Suppiah, another leading PGA trainer, also uses Joovv with PGA golfers like Phil Mickelson.